mehmettoktas/mehmettoktas/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on FIFA player value predict.
-🌱 I’m currently learning Machine Learning
+🌱 I’m currently learning Machine Learning and Recommendation Systems
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...